ng-Classic/ng-classic/aio/content/guide/upgrade-performance.md

 AOT compilation helps make your applications load faster For more about AOT and how to create an `NgModuleFactory`, see the [Ahead-of-Time Compilation](guide/aot-compiler) guide.

-Alternatively, you can pass a plain function, which is expected to return a promise resolving to an [NgModuleRef](api/core/NgModuleRef) \(that is, an instance of your Angular Classicmodule\).
+Alternatively, you can pass a plain function, which is expected to return a promise resolving to an [NgModuleRef](api/core/NgModuleRef) \(that is, an instance of your Angular Classic module\).
 The function is called with an array of extra [Providers](api/core/StaticProvider) that are expected to be available on the returned `NgModuleRef`'s [Injector](api/core/Injector).
 For example, if you are using [platformBrowser](api/platform-browser/platformBrowser) or [platformBrowserDynamic](api/platform-browser-dynamic/platformBrowserDynamic), you can pass the `extraProviders` array to them: